rstnk/rstk.dev/content/_index.md

 - Built CI/CD pipelines for data workflows and infrastructure deployments.
 - Automated ETL with GitHub Actions, Docker, and Dagster.
-- Pulled in data from APIs, SFTP servers, and email inboxes.
 - Set up data quality checks, monitoring dashboards, and alerting.
 - Wrote internal Python and R packages.
 - Built BI dashboards for reporting.